 But you’re not alone.
-Almost everybody suffers through this traumatic experience at least a few times in their life.
-Whether the loss is temporary or permanent, there are ways to cushion the blow.
+Almost everybody suffers through this traumatic experience at least once in their life.
+Whether the loss is temporary or permanent, the good news is that there are ways to cushion the blow.

 Once you realize that your wallet has disappeared, take stock of what was in it.
 If you had credit cards in there, contact the card issuers immediately and report them as missing.
 By law, if your credit card is compromised, credit card companies can only hold you accountable for the first $50 worth of charges that occur before it’s reported to them.
 So, if you report your missing card ASAP, before any fraud takes place, you won’t be responsible for any unauthorized charges.
 Once you’ve reported your card missing, the credit card company will likely place a hold on the card and issue you a new one.

 In the case of missing ATM and debit cards, your liability for unauthorized use depends on how quickly you report the loss.
 If you report your cards as missing before they’re used without your permission, the financial institution cannot hold you responsible for any unauthorized transfers, according to federal law.
 To report a lost or stolen Bank5 Connect debit card, call us immediately at 1-855-552-2655 during regular business hours.
 If you need to report a missing card after hours, you can call our 24/7 support center at 1-800-472-3272.

 And don’t forget about your driver’s license!
 You’ll need to contact your local Department of Motor Vehicles (DMV) to report the loss and order a replacement card.